ewelot/airtools/doc/manual-en.md

 ## Setting up the first Project

-Upon first start of the AIRTOOLS software the base directories for the the three above mentioned storage places must be defined.
+Upon first start of the AIRTOOLS software the base directories for the three above mentioned storage places must be defined.
 Each new project will later create a new subdirectory below these places.

 Next, the setup for the first project must be configured.
 Select the date of observation.
 This will be used to make initial suggestions for